 We’ve mentioned this one before, but we think it’s important to choose a pattern to the types of photos you upload.
 Mix it up between indoor and outdoor photos, close-ups or photos from a distance.
 At the moment, we choose to alternate our photos between customer photos and product shots or quotes – it leaves our feed looking simple and fresh without too much going on, much like the style of our PUPSTYLE products!

-We apply the same filter to every single one of our photos (and now videos thanks to the app below) to ensure our feed looks smooth and nothing stands out too much.
+We apply the same filter to every single one of our Insta photos and videos to ensure our feed looks smooth and nothing stands out too much.
 To keep it even more consistent and communicate our brand style, we try to apply a similar filter to all of our Instagram stories.
 Extra tip: don’t waste time by editing your stories elsewhere first – choose one of Instagram’s story filters that looks most similar to your photo filters and you can still communicate your brand across both.

 This is by far our favourite app ever.
 There’s both a free and paid version that are both our go-to for filters and photo edits.
 The free version comes with a host of free filters and you can pay within the app for a full set of new filters with the option to see the filter effects before you purchase them.
 We’ve only recently upgraded to the paid version which allows you to apply your regular filters to videos which is ah-mazing for consistency in our feed, but not totally necessary.
 The best part about this app is that you can see all your edited photos in one place, so you can see if they’re all gelling together before you even upload them to Instagram.

 Our Favourite Filters: We love the A filters, M filters and S filters.
 The exact filter we use will remain our only secret (plus it is no longer available as we bought it on a promotion about a year ago!)